jchavesmontero/galaxpy/README.md

 IMPORTANT CONSIDERATIONS
 ------------------------
 The permissions of some GALAXev files may have changed after downloading the code.
-To fix it, run chmod_galaxev.sh.
+To fix it, run chmod_galaxev.sh on a terminal.